151st Wing

-The 151st Wing (151 WG) is a unit of the Utah Air National Guard, stationed at Roland R. Wright Air National Guard Base, Utah.
+The 151st Wing is a unit of the Utah Air National Guard, stationed at Roland R. Wright Air National Guard Base, Utah.
 If activated to federal service, the Wing is gained by the United States Air Force Air Mobility Command.

+Mission

 The primary mission of the 151st Wing is to provide air refueling support to major commands of the United States Air Force, as well as other U.S. military forces and the military forces of allied nations.
 Additionally, the unit can support airlift missions.
 The unit is also tasked with supporting the nuclear strike missions of the Single Integrated Operational Plan.